Are you looking for a non-boring way to increase students’ reading comprehension and boost reading test scores?

 Once students have had an opportunity to view the questions/statements and locate the answers, it’s now time for them to “prove” their responses with evidence from the book.

 One by one, read each statement or question.

 The first question:

 Students volunteer to answer.

-I choose one student or a group (if working in small groups).
-The chosen student responds…
+Choose one student or a group (if working in small groups).
+The chosen child responds…

-The student provides evidence to support her response.
+The reader provides evidence to support her response.

 Here’s one more…

 “Why was the route named the Underground Railroad?”